 - Certificate Counselling Skills (WPF) 2004

-- PG Dip Psychodynamic Counselling (WPF/University of Roehampton) 2007
+- PG Dip Psychodynamic Psychotherapy (WPF/University of Roehampton) 2007

 - MSc Global Veteran and Military Families studies - Distinction (Anglia Ruskin University)